How to avoid plagiarism

 Reynolds, R.S., & Thomas, A.H.
 (1998).
 Competitive Strategy: Techniques for Analyzing Industries and Competitors (3th ed.).
 New York, NY: Free Press

 These citations help the readers of your paper identify the original author(s) and locate the original source by providing helpful information, such as a book title, a website URL or a publisher name.
-To help you correctly cite sources, you can use citation generators such as the free APA Citation Generator.
+To help you correctly cite sources, you can use our citation generator (available for APA and MLA format).

 Use a plagiarism checker to avoid plagiarism